checklist/checklist-support/docs/checklists/checklist-members.md

 {:toc}
 </details>

-When a checklist is created, the user creating it becomes its owner by default.
-If the checklist is created from a template or via automation (recipe), then the owner can be different.
+When creating a checklist, the user becomes its owner by default.
+Ownership can differ if the checklist is created from a template or via automation (recipe).

 ## Definitions

 ### Owners

-A checklist can be owned by one or more team members.
-It cannot be owned by a guest user.
+A checklist can be owned by one or more team members, excluding guest users.
+Owners have complete control over the checklist, including its structure (meta) and content.

-Checklist owners can make any change to the checklist, its meta (structure) or its content.

 ### Members

-Checklist owners can invite other users to collaborate on a checklist.
-They become Checklist Members.
-Members don't have the same rights as Owners.
-They are limited by the "Permissions" setting for the checklist (see below).
+Checklist owners can invite others, turning them into Checklist Members.
+Members have limited rights based on the "Permissions" setting for the checklist (see below).

 ## Permissions

-Checklist Permissions can be used to limit what Checklist Members are able to do with the checklist.
-They do NOT limit Checklist Owners
+Checklist Permissions limit what Checklist Members can do with the checklist, but they do not restrict Checklist Owners.

 The four permission levels are:

-- All
-- Content
-- Assign
-- View

-The default permissions level for a newly created checklist is "Content".
+- **All:** Members have the same actions as owners.
+- **Content:** Members can only change the checklist's content, excluding meta, name, and settings.
+- **Assign:** Members can only modify tasks assigned to them.
+- **View:** Members can only view the checklist without making changes.

-See the different levels description below:
+See the description of each level below:

 ### All

-If the checklist has the "All" permission then checklist members are virtually the same as owners: they can perform the same actions as owners.
+Members with "All" permission can perform actions equivalent to owners.

 ### Content

-When a checklist has the permission "Content" then checklist members can only make changes to the **content** of the checklist.
-They:
+When a checklist has the "Content" permission, checklist members can only make changes to the **content** of the checklist.
+Specifically, they:

-- Cannot change the checklist meta (columns)
+- Cannot change the checklist meta (columns).
-- Cannot change the checklist name
+- Cannot change the checklist name.
-- Cannot make changes to any of the checklist settings
+- Cannot make changes to any of the checklist settings.
-- Cannot delete the checklist
+- Cannot delete the checklist.
-- Cannot create a template from the checklist
+- Cannot create a template from the checklist.
-- Cannot create automations
+- Cannot create automations.
-- Cannot change the Checklist View (they can only view the default view of the checklist)
+- Cannot change the Checklist View; they can only view the default view of the checklist.
-- Cannot manage team members other than remove themselves
+- Cannot manage team members, except for removing themselves.
-- Changes they make to the sort order or filtering are only applicable to them
+- Changes they make to the sort order or filtering are only applicable to them.

 ### Assign

-When a checklist has the "Assign" permission then the checklist members can only make changes to the content of tasks assigned to them.
-All other actions are not available to them.
+Members with "Assign" permission can only modify tasks assigned to them.
+All other actions are restricted.

-Members can still remove themselves from the checklist.

 ### View

-When a checklist has the "View" permission then the checklist members can only view the checklist and make **no** changes to it.
+Members with "View" permission can only view the checklist without making changes.

-Members can still remove themselves from the checklist.

 ## View Checklist Members

-To view the checklist members, click on the "Checklist Members" button at the top right of the screen:
+To view checklist members, click on the "Checklist Members" button at the top right of the screen:

 ![Checklist Members list](/assets/images/checklists/checklist-members-open.png)

-The Checklist Members dialog will open:
+The Checklist Members dialog will display:

 ![Checklist Members dialog](/assets/images/checklists/checklist-members.png)

-At the top you can see who already are members of the checklist.
-Owners are marked with a checked box.
+At the top, see existing members, marked with a checkbox if they are owners.

-Below it you will find the permissions of the checklist followed by a drop down to add more members from the team.
+Below, find checklist permissions followed by a drop-down to add more members from the team.

-Note: if you are not an owner of a checklist, you will not see the Checklist Members button.
-To remove yourself from a checklist, simply click on the Delete Checklist button from the Checklist Menu.
+Note: Non-owners won't see the "Checklist Members" button.
+To remove yourself, click "Delete Checklist" in the Checklist Menu.

-## Adding members
+## Adding Members

-To add a member to the checklist, you must be a checklist owner.
-Open the Checklist Members dialog and click on the "Add a Checklist Member" drop down to see which team members are not yet members and can be added:
+To add a member, be a checklist owner.
+Open the Checklist Members dialog and click "Add a Checklist Member" to see available team members:

 ![Add a Checklist member](/assets/images/checklists/checklist-add-member.png)

-You can also add the whole team as a member.
-This will allow anyone in the team (except for guests) to become members.
+Add the entire team as members, allowing any team member (except guests) to join.

-Once added, the member can be seen in the members list:
+Once added, the member appears in the list:

 ![Checklist member added](/assets/images/checklists/checklist-member-added.png)

-## Removing members
+## Removing Members

-To remove a member from a checklist, you must be a checklist owner.
-If you are trying to remove yourself, there must be another checklist owner (otherwise the checklist will become an orphan).
+To remove a member, be a checklist owner.
+If you're removing yourself, ensure another owner exists to prevent orphaning the checklist.

-Open the Checklist Members dialog and click on the Trash icon next to the member you wish to remove:
+Open the Checklist Members dialog and click the Trash icon next to the member to remove:

 ![Checklist member remove](/assets/images/checklists/checklist-member-remove.png)

-The member will be removed and will be added to the "Add a member" dropdown in case you change your mind and we to add them again.
+The member is removed and added to the "Add a member" dropdown in case of a change of mind.

 ## Updating Ownership

-To manage checklist ownership, you must be an owner yourself.
+To manage ownership, be an owner.
 Open the Checklist Members dialog:

 ![Set checklist owner](/assets/images/checklists/checklist-owner-manage.png)

-### Adding an owner
+### Adding an Owner

-To make an existing member into an owner, simply check its "Owner" checkbox.
+To make a member an owner, check the "Owner" checkbox.

-### Removing an owner
+### Removing an Owner

-To make an existing owner into a member, simply uncheck its "Owner" checbox.

-Note that if there is only one owner for the checklist, that owner's checkbox will be disabled (grayed out) to avoid making the checklist an orphan.
+To make an owner a member, uncheck the "Owner" checkbox.
+If there's only one owner, their checkbox will be disabled to avoid orphaning the checklist.

-## Setting Permissions level
+## Setting Permissions Level

-To change the permissions level of a checklist you must be an owner of the checklist.
-Open the Checklist Members dialog and click on the members permissions dropdown:
+To change the permissions level, be an owner.
+Open the Checklist Members dialog and click on the members' permissions dropdown:

 ![Set checklist permissions](/assets/images/checklists/checklist-permissions-open.png)